mkudija/mkudija.github.io/reading/notes/2020-05-12-The Black Swan.md

 - rare
 - have extreme impact
 - are predictable only in retrospect
+- technical name: the problem of induction (27)

 ### Summary / Themes
 - "Small bets on tail risk are an excellent insurance policy on the standard financial model" (Cory, 4/25/2020)